ingresso-group/slate/source/includes/_intro.md

 * We should remove user_review_percent until we actually have some reviews in the core
 * Now that we use seat selection widely, should we remove the concept of example seats?
 Does seat_request_status go along with this?
 * Use a single req_media rather than requesting individual items.
 Merge images and video into media.
 Simplify the attributes returned eg just return the URL and is_secure rather than splitting up the URL into components and listing http and https variants.
-* When automatically kicking items out of the trolley:
-  - give a list of the items kicked out, and the reason.
-* event_type is one of `simple_ticket`, `hotel_room` or `misc_item`.
-Do we have any hotel_rooms or misc_items currently?
-If not suggest we hide this from the API consumer until we later add this product.

 Possible V2 functionality:
-* We have been asked by a couple of affiliates to produce lists of categories and regions / cities - would be good to add an API for this
-* Should we add a flag to distinguish between no booking fee and discounted face value offers?
-If not then need to explain how to distinguish between these offer types in events / perfs / availability
 * A test API server or some form of rate limiting for particular users would help.
 Would allow us to give open access without worrying about someone hammering our main API server.
 * Allowing search on cost ranges would be useful
 * Can we be more restful eg /events/25DR to get detail by event ID?